akinwilson/kmlflow/README.md

 ## Installation

-Clone the repository and create a virtual enviornment and install the requirements:
+Clone the repository and create a virtual environment and install the requirements:

 ```
 pip install -r requirements.txt